thespacedoctor/breaker/docs/source/_includes/tutorial.rst

 Refreshing the Database
 ^^^^^^^^^^^^^^^^^^^^^^^

-To update the PS1 footprint table in breaker database and associate these footprints with the GWs run the following command:
+To update the PS1 footprint table in the breaker database and associate these footprints with the GWs run the following command:

 .. code-block:: bash